apple/swift-protobuf/Documentation/FAQ.md

 A `.proto` file does not consider the order the fields are listed in as important, they can be reordered, new fields can be added in any order, etc.
-From a protocol buffers point of view, those aren't breaking changes as protocol buffers were design (especially the binary format) to support doing these things safely.
+From a Protocol Buffers point of view, those aren't breaking changes as Protocol Buffers were design (especially the binary format) to support doing these things safely.

 This makes it possible for an updated `.proto` file to be incorporated into one piece of software while maintaining compatibility with other software that has not been updated.
-For example, this makes protocol buffers an excellent choice when you have mobile apps (that may get updated by users at different times) speaking to a. common server.
+For example, this makes Protocol Buffers an excellent choice when you have mobile apps (that may get updated by users at different times) speaking to a. common server.